How to Unclog a Toilet With Dish Soap and Hot Water

 1. Use a Toilet Plunger

 Before starting to plunge, make sure that the water level in the bowl is at the half-full mark.
-This prevents it from splashing as you plunge and also makes sure air does not enter in the plunger.
+This prevents it from splashing as you plunge and also makes sure air does not enter the plunger.

 2. Use a Toilet Auger